pineapple-spire/pineapple-spire.github.io/index.md

 ## Continuous Integration

 Our project leverages GitHub Actions to automate our continuous integration (CI) process.
-The pipeline is triggered on pushes and pull requests to our primary branche (`main`), ensuring that every change is tested.
+The pipeline is triggered on pushes and pull requests to our primary branch (`main`), ensuring that every change is tested.

 ### How It Works